 Cats presenting advanced symptoms (jaundice, seizures) will require hospitalization.
 Fluids may need to be injected to reverse dehydration, and if liver failure is present, the ensuing toxins will need to be dispersed.
 Other conditions which need veterinary intervention may also be present.

-The good news is that with aggressive nutritional treatment, a cat can fully recover.
-One veterinarian estimates a 90% recovery rate if a cat with FLS is treated early enough.
+The good news is that with aggressive nutritional treatment, a cat can fully recover. some studies report greater than 80% recovery rate if a cat with FLS is treated aggressively and early enough.

-Even if a cat has not yet developed FLS, a sudden and serious weight loss should be viewed seriously, and the cat should be coaxed to eat, in any way possible.
+Even if a cat has not yet developed FLS, a sudden and serious weight loss should be viewed seriously, and the cat should be encouraged (but not forced) to eat.
 Trying to tempt an anorexic cat to eat can be a frustrating experience, especially with an older cat, that might be easily stressed.
-I've assembled a list of helpful things to try, gleaned from suggestions by About Cats Forum members, as well as my experiences with my cat Shannon, who became anorexic in his final stages of FIV and CRF.
+You should always consult with your vet if your cat is not eating, however below are some tips that can help encourage your cat to eat.

 Keep Them Well-Hydrated

 Dehydrated cats quickly lose their appetites.
 In fact, anorexic cats are more often than not dehydrated.
 Try flavoring his water with a small amount of sodium-free chicken broth, or even giving watered-down chicken broth a small teaspoon at a time.
 An automatic water dispenser may also tempt him to drink more water, which will also help guard against urinary tract problems.
-If your cat steadfastly refuses to drink fluids, subcutaneous fluids can be given at home.
+If your cat steadfastly refuses to drink fluids, subcutaneous fluids can be prescribed by your veterinarian to give at home.

 Warm up Canned Food